dimitris93/SocialBrothersAssignment/README.md

 This project implements a `.NET Core Web API` using `SQLite`, which allows users to handle address data (meaning: street, number, zipcode, etc.).
 It also allows users to search and then sort the addresses that are added in the database, and can also calculate the distance between two given addresses.
-The distance is computed using the great-circle-distance formula between the `lat,lon` coordinates of the two addresses, which are obtained via geocoding using `NeutrinoAPI`.
-The projects supports Swagger UI.
+The distance is computed using the great-circle-distance formula between the {latitude,longitude} coordinates of the two addresses, which are obtained via geocoding using `NeutrinoAPI`.
+The project supports Swagger UI.

 The following are required to be installed (and can be downloaded via NuGet in VisualStudio):
 - `NeutrinoAPI 3.6.0`